jmzaleski/mytapp/README.md

 docker-compose up
 ```

-Visit http://localhost:3000 to see the Rails welcome page!
+In anoher tab, visit http://localhost:3000 to see the Rails welcome page!

 On the technical side, `docker-compose up` launched two containers: `rails-app`
 and `webpack-dev-server`.
 The former runs the Rails app, while the latter